PROCESS

 STEP 3

 Before the painting begins, I need to blend the various pigments (paints) in the measured quantities.
 I mix different amounts of transparent acrylic paint medium with the base color to create the color levels of paint before I begin.
+Due to the transparency inherent in the paints, colors will show through and combine to create millions of tones similar to how color printing creates millions of colors with just four pigments and white.

 STEP 4